Categorical dimension of birational automorphisms and filtrations of Cremona groups: The genus of a birational map

 \begin{proposition} Let $X$ and $Y$ be verepresentable threefolds and $\phi: X \dashrightarrow Y$ a birational map.
-Then $\phi$ is well-polarized of Jacobian Abelian type and its genus coincide with the genus defined by Frumkin. \end{proposition} \begin{proof} First of all, it is easy to see that any weak factorization of $\phi$ is a composition of blow-ups along curves or points.
-It follows that $\phi$ is well polarized of Jacobian Abelian type.
+Then $\phi$ is well-polarized and any weak factorization of $\phi$ has Jacobian Abelian type.
+Moreover, $g_F(\phi) \leq g(\phi)$. \end{proposition} \begin{proof} First of all, it is easy to see that any weak factorization of $\phi$ is a composition of blow-ups along curves or points.
+It follows that $\phi$ is well polarized and the weak factorization is of Jacobian Abelian type.